How to prepare for the next pandemics?

 The world is still without a doubt under the influence of Covid-19.
 While some people are still afraid of the disease and thinking about where to wash their hands next, public health and emergency management experts are already preparing for the next pandemics.

 One cannot say that there were no alerts regarding viral diseases and possible future pandemics.
 In the past 20 years, there were a plethora of articles and white papers warning us about the next possible pandemics with more than 40 infectious diseases emerged in the same time period.
+Some of the possible infectious diseases that could lead to the next pandemic are Ebola, SARS, Monkeypox etc.

 It seems like most of us are not worried when things are going well.
 We can say with confidence that no one was ready for what happened at the beginning of 2019.